History of Halifax, Nova Scotia: Father Le Loutre's War (1749-1755)

-The result of the raid, on October 2, 1749, Cornwallis offered a bounty on the head of every Miꞌkmaq.
+As a result of the raid, on October 2, 1749, Cornwallis offered a bounty on the head of every Miꞌkmaq.
 He set the amount at the same rate that the Miꞌkmaq received from the French for British scalps.
-As well, to carry out this task, two companies of rangers raised, one led by Captain Francis Bartelo and the other by Captain William Clapham.
+As well, to carry out this task, two companies of rangers were raised, one led by Captain Francis Bartelo and the other by Captain William Clapham.
 These two companies served alongside that of John Gorham's company.
 The three companies scoured the land around Halifax looking for Miꞌkmaq.

 In July 1750, the Miꞌkmaq killed and scalped seven men who were at work in Dartmouth.
-Four raids were against Halifax Peninsula.
-The first of these was in July 1750: in the woods on peninsular Halifax, the Miꞌkmaq scalped Cornwallis' gardener, his son, and four others.
-They buried the son, left the gardener's body exposed, and carried off the other four bodies.
+Four raids were conducted against Halifax Peninsula.
+The first of these was in July 1750: in the woods of peninsular Halifax, the Miꞌkmaq scalped Cornwallis' gardener, his son and four others.
+They buried the son, left the gardener's body exposed and carried off the other four bodies.

-In August 1750, 353 people arrived on Alderney and began the town of Dartmouth.
+In August 1750, 353 settlers arrived on the Alderney and founded the town of Dartmouth.
 The town was laid out in the autumn of that year.

-The following month, on September 30, 1750, Dartmouth was attacked again by the Miꞌkmaq and five more residents were killed.
+The following month, on September 30, 1750, the Mi'kmaq attacked the new settlement, killing five residents.

 In October 1750 a group of about eight men went out "to take their diversion; and as they were fowling, they were attacked by the Indians, who took the whole prisoners; scalped ... [one] with a large knife, which they wear for that purpose, and threw him into the sea ..."
 The next year, on March 26, 1751, the Miꞌkmaq attacked again, killing fifteen settlers and wounding seven, three of which would later die of their wounds.
-They took six captives, and the regulars who pursued the Miꞌkmaq fell into an ambush in which they lost a sergeant killed.
+They took six captives, and the regulars who pursued the Miꞌkmaq fell into an ambush in which one of their sergeants were killed.
 Two days later, on March 28, 1751, Miꞌkmaq abducted another three settlers.